IMTtugraz/PyQMRI/paper.md

 is the only available Python toolbox that offers real 3D regularization in an iterative solver for inverse quantitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.
-Due to `PyQMRI`s OpenCL backend no vendor specific hardware restrictions are present, however, current limitations of the `gpyfft` package used to wrap the `clfft`, constrain the use to GPU devices only.
+Due to `PyQMRI`'s OpenCL backend no vendor specific hardware restrictions are present, however, current limitations of the `gpyfft` package used to wrap the `clfft`, constrain the use to GPU devices only.
 A switch to other `clfft` wrappers might solve this limitation in future releases but `gpyfft` is the only one that currently supports fast non-power-of-two transformations up to 13.